salonidayal/moviesAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

+## Description
+This is a movies app built in angular that allows you to view the most popular movies, top rated movies and current movies.
+Upon clicking on a movie you can view the cast the description and the behind the scenes pictures.
+You can also sort the movies by genre and see movies similar to the one chosen

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.